chris-grace/versioned_dir/something.md

   chryswoods.com
 Committing Changes
-Lets take a look again at the output of git status.
+Let’s take a look again at the output of git status.

 # On branch master
 #